Guided Biking in Glacier National Park

 What to Bring

-We suggest preparing for our interpretive Glacier National Park biking tours as though we were going hiking.
+Prepare for a Glacier bike tour just as you would for a hike.
 On a nice day, shorts will work just fine!
-However, keep in mind that rain and snow are always possible in the mountains.
+On a cold day, you’ll want warm, breathable layers.
+Keep in mind that rain and snow are always possible in the mountains.

 - Breathable layers, like long underwear, tights, or yoga pants.